jonmikeli/azureiotdevicesimulator/sources/IoT.Simulator2/IoT.Simulator2/docs/HowTo.md

 If you are not on containers, you can use the source code to compile the application and use it as a regular .NET Core 2.2.x Console application.

-If you need detailled documentation about what Azure IoT Device Simulator (or IoT Simulator) is, you can find additional information at:
+If you need detailed documentation about what Azure IoT Device Simulator (or IoT Simulator) is, you can find additional information at:
  - [Readme](../../../../Readme.md)
  - [Help](Help.md)